 The Handling of RSPO/ISCC Certified Products

 Roughly 30% of the palm oil and palm oil derivative products handled by our subsidiary Pasternak, Baum & Co., Inc. (USA) are RSPO/ISCC/RFA certified products.
+We are doing our part to promote such certified products by responding to the needs of our environmentally conscious customers.

 Participation in International Initiatives